PM490/ArduinoTimeSplit/README.md

 Library timming is derived from __millis()__ and it does not use any hardware resources other than the pin for the LED indicator.

 ##Compatibility

-This version has been tested and is limited only to AVR.
-While the timing classes are compatible with any architecture that supports __millis()__ the indicatorLED has being optimized for AVR.
-As time permits, we will include other processors.
+This version has been tested only with AVR ang Galileo.
+While the timing classes are compatible with any architecture that supports __millis()__ the indicatorLED has only being optimized for AVR (Port manipulation) and uses digitalWrite for all other processors, including Galileo (OUTPUT_FAST).
+Optimization for other processors is possible, but not in the present roadmap.

 ####Dividing Time
 Time is divided in fractions, here called _xsecs_.
 The default time base is _20 xsecs = 1 second_.
 The library keeps time in _xsecs, secs, mins, hrs, days, weeks_.